Alabama in the American Civil War: Military endeavors

-The state raised five regiments for the U.S. Army, four of them for Black troops (Union U.S.C.T.).
-In addition, there were Confederate troops in sixty-five infantry regiments, plus sixteen cavalry and three of artillery, that fought against the government.
-A large number of irregular units were also organized locally.
+About 10,000 slaves escaped and joined the Union Army, along with 2,700 white Alabamian men who joined Union forces.
+The state raised five regiments for the U.S. Army, four of them Black regiments of the United States Colored Troops.

+On the opposing side, there were Confederate troops in sixty-five infantry regiments, plus sixteen cavalry and three of artillery that fought for the Confederacy.
+A large number of irregular and militia units were also organized locally.

-Alabama was protected by Confederate troops against most major military operations, except the Battle of Mobile Bay (August 1864) and final conflicts of the War at Spanish Fort and Fort Blakeley (April 9, 1865), the last major battle of the Civil War.
+Alabama was shielded by geography and Confederate troops against most major military operations, except the Battle of Mobile Bay (August 1864) and final conflicts of the War at Spanish Fort and Fort Blakeley (April 9, 1865), the last major battle of the Civil War.
 The state contributed about 120,000 Confederate troops, nearly all the white population capable of bearing arms.
 Most were recruited locally and served with men they knew, which built esprit and strengthened ties to home.

-Medical conditions were severe; about 15% died of disease, and 10% from battle.
+Medical conditions were severe; about 15% of Alabama's Confederate forces died of disease, and 10% from battle.
 Alabama had few well-equipped hospitals, but it had many women who volunteered to nurse the sick and wounded.
 Soldiers were poorly equipped, especially after 1863, and often resorted to pillaging the dead for boots, belts, canteens, blankets, hats, shirts and pants.

-Thousands of slaves worked with Confederate troops; they took care of horses and equipment, cooked and did laundry, hauled supplies, and helped in field hospitals.
-Other slaves built defensive installations, especially those around Mobile.
+Thousands of slaves performed forced labor for the Confederate side; they took care of horses and equipment, cooked and did laundry, hauled supplies, and helped in field hospitals.
+Many slaves were tasked with building defensive installations, especially around Mobile, with at least five hundred dying from harsh working conditions.
 They graded roads, repaired railroads, drove supply wagons, and labored in iron mines, iron foundries and even in the munitions factories.
-As they were enslaved, their labor was involuntary, their unpaid labor was forcibly impressed from their masters.
-About 10,000 slaves escaped and joined the Union Army, along with 2,700 white Alabamian men who joined Union forces.
+As they were enslaved, their labor was involuntary, their unpaid labor was forcibly impressed from the slaveholders, many of whom resented having their slaves assigned to the war effort.

 Thirty-nine Alabamians attained the ranks of general or admiral, most notably Admiral Raphael Semmes.
 Josiah Gorgas was the Chief of Ordnance for the Confederacy.
 He located new munitions plants in Selma that employed 10,000 workers until Union raiders in 1865 burned down the factories.
 The Selma Arsenal made most of the Confederacy's ammunition.
 The Selma Naval Ordnance Works manufactured artillery, turning out a cannon every five days.
 The Confederate Naval Yard built ships and was noted for launching the CSS Tennessee in 1863 to defend Mobile Bay.
 Selma's Confederate Nitre Works procured niter for gunpowder from limestone caves.
 When supplies were low, it advertised for housewives to save the contents of their chamber pots, as urine was a rich source of organic nitrogen.